 •Continuously seek professional development through trainings, continuing legal education and trial skills courses.

 •Demonstrated commitment to zealous and comprehensive public defense.

 •Exposure to the proceedings and pace of the District Court (litigation experience or judicial clerkship helpful).

 •Ability to work in a fast-paced, team-oriented environment.

-•Ability to work independently, and effectively use organizational skills to manage an active caseload.
+•Ability to work independently and effectively manage an active caseload.

 •Active membership in good standing in the Maryland Bar or Bar of another state by September, 2018.* Accordingly, most current 3Ls are not eligible for this position.

 Education: Possession of a Juris Doctorate or equivalent degree from an accredited school of law.